Saturday Night Fever (soundtrack): Reception and legacy

 Along with the success of the movie, the soundtrack, composed and performed primarily by the Bee Gees, is the second best-selling soundtrack album of all time after the soundtrack to The Bodyguard.
 Saturday Night Fever had a large cultural impact in the United States.
 The Bee Gees had originally written and recorded five of the songs used in the film – "Stayin' Alive", "Night Fever", "How Deep Is Your Love", "More Than a Woman" (performed in the film in two different versions – one version by Tavares, and another by the Bee Gees) and "If I Can't Have You" (performed in the movie by Yvonne Elliman) as part of a regular album.
 They had no idea at the time they would be making a soundtrack and said that they basically lost an album in the process.
-Two previously released Bee Gees songs – "Jive Talkin and "You Should Be Dancing" – are also included on the soundtrack.
+Two previously released Bee Gees songs – "Jive Talkin and "You Should Be Dancing" – are also included on the soundtrack (the cassette version used a live version of "Jive Talkin'").
 Other previously released songs from the disco era round out the music in the movie.
-Rick Dees' single 'Disco Duck', and another song by Dees, 'Dr. Disco', both appear in the film, but are not included on the soundtrack album.
+Rick Dees' single "Disco Duck", and another song by Dees, "Dr. Disco", both appear in the film, but are not included on the soundtrack album.
 In all, there were seven top 40 soundtrack singles that were released from late 1977-March 1978.

 The soundtrack won the Grammy Award for Album of the Year.
 It is the only disco album to do so, and one of only three soundtrack albums so honored.
 In 2012, the album was ranked No. 132 on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time", ranked again in a 2020 revised list at number 163.
 The soundtrack hit the No. 1 spot on the Billboard chart's Pop Album and Soul Album charts.
 In 2003 the TV network VH1 named it the 57th greatest album of all time, and it was ranked 80th in a 2005 survey held by British television's Channel 4 to determine the 100 greatest albums of all time.
 Pitchfork Media listed Saturday Night Fever as the 34th best album of the 1970s.

 The album was added to the National Recording Registry in the Library of Congress on March 21, 2013 for preservation.